-If you feel you need a significant amount of care and want to remain in your own home then having a live-in carer is another option.
+If you feel you need a significant amount of care and want to remain in your own home then having live-in care is another option.
 You can employ your own live-in carer directly or use an organisation such as Home & Company to help you find and employ someone.
 You will need to have a property with a spare bedroom for the carer.
 Live-in care doesn’t have to be permanent.
 It can also be a great way to provide intensive care in the short term following illness or discharge from hospital.
 Funding live-in care can be a concern for people.
 There are financial advisors who are specially accredited to work with older people through the Society of Later Life Advisers (SOLLA) and can help with equity release and other appropriate schemes.
 Look up your local SOLLA advisor at www.societyoflaterlifeadvisers.co.uk or call 0333 2020 454.

 case study – arranging live-in care to make staying in your home possible